CannerCMS/docs.canner.io/docs/schema-page-tags.md

 ## &lt;component /&gt;

 Unlike [data tags](schema-data-type-tags), there is no `ui` property in `<component/>` tag, you have to give it a `packageName` property instead.
-It provides you a way to use your react components simply.
+It provides you a way to simply use your react components.

 ***IMPORTANT:*** `<component/>` tag provides `graphql` property to access any data in your data sources, but you will need to declare your data types before accessing your data.
 If you don't want your data to render into UI, you can use [Type tags](schema-type-tags.md).